jzhoubu/MSBD-2018Fall/5002/A3/README.md

 I will choose the inflection point in dendrogram where **K=20**

 ### 3. K-means clustering
-I use K-means to cluster the 5011 samples each with 2048 features embedded by `ResNet152`.
+K-means is used to cluster the 5011 samples each with 2048 features embedded by `ResNet152`.

-I also do random sampling and try to interpret the meaning of each cluster.
+Random sampling is applied to find out if each cluster make sense.
 Results are shown below:
-### 11.12 Update

 <table border=0 >
     <tbody>
         <tr>